Lab

 Postdoctoral fellow

 Golnaz Vahedi, a native of Iran, is currently an Associate Professor of Genetics (with tenure) at the Perelman School of Medicine, University of Pennsylvania.
+She is also the Co-Director of the Epigenetics Institute and the Deputy Director of the Institute for Immunology and Immune Health (I3H).
 Golnaz, whose first name is pronounced as gol’naaz, studied Electrical Engineering at Sharif University of Technology in Iran.
 Sharif University is known for its large number of elite alumni who join the academic world, including the late Maryam Mirzakhani, the first female mathematician to be awarded a Fields Medal.
 Golnaz received her Ph.D. with Drs.
 Edward Dougherty and Jean-Francois Chamberland in Electrical Engineering at Texas A&M University.
 She then joined the laboratory of Dr. John O’Shea at the NIH as a postdoctoral fellow to study the epigenomic regulation of T cells.
 It was in the O’Shea lab that she found studying the epigenome is similar to dissecting electrical circuits.
 As an independent investigator, she uses systems-based approaches to understand molecular details of gene regulation in the immune system.
 She is the recipient of a number of awards including the NIH Director’s Award (twice), NIAID K22 Career Transition Award (perfect score), Alfred P. Sloan Fellowship, Chan Zuckerberg Initiative Award, W. W. Smith Charitable Trust, Burroughs Wellcome Fund, and Michael S. Brown New Investigator Research Award.
 She serves on the advisory boards of Cell Press journal Immunity and Science Immunology and is a standing member of GCAT study section.

 Golnaz Vahedi, PhD